webrecorder/browsertrix-old/README.md

 Browsertrix is a brand new toolset from the Webrecorder project for automating browsers to perform complex scripted behaviors as well as crawl multiple pages.
 (The name was originally used for an older project with similar goals).

-Browsertrix is a system for orchestrating Docker-based Chrome browsers, crawling processes, behavior systems and web archiving capture and replay.
+Browsertrix is a system for orchestrating Docker-based Chrome browsers, crawling processes, behavior systems, and web archiving capture and replay.

 It includes the following features:
 * Crawling via customiazable YAML-based crawl spec